pyrretsoftware/TerminalPilot/README.md

 # TerminalPilot
 An open source feature-rich terminal

+Development has been paused as of 5/6 2024
 ## Platform support
 TerminalPilot is available on Linux and Windows.
 There are builds for macos, but i havent tested them because i dont have a mac.
 ## Installing